-This document describes the methodology and assumptions related to the Key Performance Indicators ("KPIs") presented on pages 6 and 7 of the BCE, Inc. 2014 Corporate Responsibility Report which covers the period from January 1, 2014 to December 31, 2014.
+This document describes the methodology and assumptions related to the Key Performance Indicators ("KPIs") presented on pages 19 and 20 of the BCE, Inc. 2015 Corporate Responsibility Report which covers the period from January 1, 2015 to December 31, 2015.

 The scope of the KPIs is specified in the table below.
-Where noted, reference to BCE group of companies includes Bell Aliant Inc. and its subsidiaries, and is referred to, collectively, as "BCE", "Bell", "Bell Canada", "we", "us", "our" or "company".
+This report contains data about the BCE group of companies which is referred to collectively in this report as "BCE", "Bell", "Bell Canada", "we", "our" or "company".

-KPI Description Assertions for the year ended December 31, 2014 Business units included in the organizational boundaries Methodology and assumptions Community investment Investment in communities \$20.2M All of BCE Community Investment (CI) represents the total cash contribution compiled from charitable receipts.
-Recovery Diversion rate for recovered waste 69.4% Excluding Nexxia and Bell Aliant operations in Atlantic Canada This KPI is calculated as the quantity of recycled waste (materials such as metal, oil, paper, plastic rubber, cardboard, glass and wood) and valorized waste (portion of the used oil that cannot be recycled and some plastic, both are used as fossil fuel substitutes) as a percentage of the total waste collected from each business unit.
-Service access Population covered by Bell's 4G LTE wireless network 86% All of BCE This KPI is calculated as the Canadian population covered by Bell 4G LTE wireless network using Mentum Planet (an industry benchmark model) as a percentage of the total Canadian Population reported by Statistics Canada (Census data, published 2011).
+KPI DESCRIPTION ASSERTIONS FOR THE YEAR ENDED DECEMBER 31, 2015 BUSINESS UNITS INCLUDED IN THE ORGANIZATIONAL BOUNDARIES METHODOLOGY AND ASSUMPTIONS Community investment Investment in communities \$19.4M All of BCE Community Investment (CI) represents the total cash contribution compiled from charitable receipts, management costs and public service announcements through Bell Media valued at 75% of retail price.
+Recovery Diversion rate for recovered waste 71.65% All of BCE This KPI is calculated as the quantity of recycled waste (materials such as metal, oil, paper, plastic rubber, cardboard, glass and wood) and valorized waste (portion of the used oil that cannot be recycled and some plastic, both are used as fossil fuel substitutes) as a percentage of the total waste collected from each business unit.
+Service access Population covered by Bell's 4G LTE wireless network 96.05% All of BCE This KPI is calculated as the Canadian population covered by Bell's 4G LTE wireless network using Mentum Planet (an industry benchmark model) as a percentage of the total Canadian Population reported by Statistics Canada (Census data, published 2011).